OmkarKirpan/pptxTrans/memory-bank/activeContext.md

   - Added proper navigation integration through dashboard header

 ## 3. Next Immediate Steps
+1. **Implement Store Persistence:**
+   - Add `zustand/middleware/persist` to enable offline support
+   - Configure persistence for critical slices (session, slides, edit buffers)
+   - Implement custom storage adapters for different environments
+   - Add migration strategies for handling state schema changes

+2. **Complete Component Integration:**
+   - Update `UploadWizard` to use session and slides slices
+   - Update dashboard components to use session state
+   - Implement a more robust text editing interface using edit buffers state
+   - Update all remaining components still using local state

+3. **Add Real-time Synchronization:**
+   - Integrate Supabase real-time subscriptions with the store
+   - Implement optimistic updates with server validation
+   - Add conflict resolution for concurrent edits
+   - Implement queue system for offline changes

-1. **Resolve LibreOffice SVG Generation Issues on Windows:**
+4. **Resolve LibreOffice SVG Generation Issues on Windows:**
    - Debug the LibreOffice command-line arguments for better output
    - Test different LibreOffice versions or configurations
    - Consider alternative solutions if needed

-2. **Connect Frontend to PPTX Processor Service:**
+5. **Connect Frontend to PPTX Processor Service:**
    - Update the `UploadWizard` to send uploaded PPTX files to the processor service
    - Implement polling mechanism to track processing status
    - Display processing progress to users

-3. **Complete Audit Logging Integration in Frontend:**
+6. **Complete Audit Logging Integration in Frontend:**
    - Add audit logging for dashboard actions (sharing, export, deletion)
    - Implement audit logging for batch operations
    - Test the complete audit flow from frontend to backend

-4. **Refine Slide Editor Data Flow:**
-   - Update `SlideNavigator` to use actual SVGs from processed slides
-   - Implement proper data fetching from Supabase in `editor/[sessionId]/page.tsx`
-   - Enhance text editing dialog with additional features (font size, basic formatting)

-5. **Environment Configuration:**
-   - Setup proper deployment environment for both microservices
-   - Configure integration between Next.js frontend and backend services
-   - Implement proper service discovery and API gateway if needed

-6. **Translation Session Management:**
-   - Implement complete session lifecycle from creation to export
+7. **Enhance Error Handling:**
-   - Add functionality to track translation progress
+   - Add error states to all slices for granular error management
+   - Implement retry mechanisms for failed operations
+   - Create error boundary components that leverage store error states
+   - Add toast notifications for error feedback using store state

+8. **Add Devtools and Debugging Support:**
+   - Fully integrate Zustand devtools middleware for all slices
-   - Integrate audit logging for session activities
+   - Add logging middleware for important state changes
+   - Create a debug panel component for development
+   - Implement time-travel debugging for the editor

 ## 4. Active Decisions & Considerations
+- **State Management Architecture:** The Zustand implementation provides:
+  - Lightweight and performant state management without boilerplate
+  - TypeScript-first approach with excellent type inference
+  - Easy integration with React components via hooks
+  - Modular slice-based architecture for maintainability
+  - Built-in devtools support for debugging
+  - Persistence capabilities for offline support (future enhancement)

+- **Store Structure:** The modular slice approach allows:
+  - Clear separation of concerns between different state domains
+  - Easy testing of individual slices
+  - Scalability as new features are added
+  - Prevention of large, monolithic state objects
+  - Selective subscriptions for performance optimization

+- **Persistence Strategy:** For offline support, planning to:
+  - Use localStorage for web and AsyncStorage for mobile
+  - Implement custom serialization/deserialization for complex objects
+  - Add version control for handling schema changes
+  - Selectively persist only necessary state to avoid performance issues

 - **Architecture Choice:** The decision to use separate microservices for PPTX processing and audit logging is confirmed as the right approach.
 This provides better separation of concerns, scalability, and language-specific optimizations.

 - **Processing Pipeline:** The current pipeline uses a hybrid approach: